cilium/design-cfps/cilium/CFP-37315-bgp-session-with-default-gateway.md

 ### Overview

 At a high level, this proposal modifies how Cilium handles BGP peer IP configuration.
-If a user omits the peer IP for a BGP process, the Cilium agent attempts to retrieve the node’s IPv4 default gateway from statedb (which stores local routing information).
+If a user omits the peer IP for a BGP process, the Cilium agent attempts to retrieve the node’s default gateway from statedb (which stores local routing information).
 Cilium can then use this default gateway as the peer IP to establish the BGP session.
 If the default gateway is not found, the agent skips the neighbor and logs an error for it.

 ### BGP Cluster Config

-If the user skips the peer ip for a bgp process, cilium agent should not return back an error when its creating new bgp sessions.
-It should first rely on statedb to get ipv4 default gateway.
+If the user skips the peer ip for a bgp process and enables auto discovery, cilium agent should not return back an error when its creating new bgp sessions.
+It should first rely on statedb to get default gateway.
 If not found, it should skip the neighbor and log an error.

-### Routes from Statedb

-cilium agent should rely on statedb to get the ipv4 default gateway to create the bgp session. we can inject statedb into neighbor reconcillation struct and when we loop through neighbors, we can populate the peer ip by looking for default gateway of 0.0.0.0/0 route in routes table of statedb.

-## Impacts / Key Questions

-### Impact 1: Multi-Homing Scenario
+Every peer will have to specify the address family so that we fetch the default gateway for that address family

+config proposal:

+bgpInstances:
+  - name: "65001"
+    localASN: 65001
+    autoDiscovery: true
+    peers:
+    - name: "peer1 - 65000"
+      peerASN: 65000
+      afi: ipv4
+      peerConfigRef:
+        name: "cilium-peer"
+    - name: "peer2 - 65000"
+      peerASN: 65000
+      afi: ipv6
+      peerConfigRef:
+        name: "cilium-peer"

 In multi-homed environments (i.e., multiple default gateways leading to different ASNs), this proposal does not address which gateway belongs to which peer ASN.

-For example:
+example multi-homed config:
 bgpInstances:
   - name: "65001"
     localASN: 65001